Victims Assistance Volunteers

 - Successfully complete the application process which includes an interview and background check

-- Be able to work on call at least four 12-hour shifts per month
+- Be able to work on-call hours at least four 12-hour shifts per month

 Applications must be submitted before 5 p.m., Friday, July 10, 2020.
 Those interested should submit a completed application to: